Mohave Sidewinders have brown coloring at the base of the rattle.

 When alarmed, a rattlesnake shakes its tail back and forth.
 The movement rubs the rattle segments together producing a buzzing sound which serves as a warning.
 Newborn snakes have only one rattle segment which does not make a sound.

 Eats mainly lizards when young, and increasingly larger prey including small rodents when grown.

 An ambush hunter, it sits buried beneath the surface of loose sand with just the top of the head showing, near kangaroo rat warrens, and lizard or rodent trails, then strikes at and releases the prey.
 The snake then follows the trail of the envenomated animal and swallows it whole.

 Live-bearing.
-Babies are produced late summer to mid-autumn.
+Young are born late summer to mid-autumn.

 This subspecies, Crotalus cerastes cerastes - Mohave Desert Sidewinder, is found in south-central California south and east of the Sierras south to roughly the San Bernardino county line.

 The species Crotalus cerastes - Sidewinder, is found in the Southern California deserts, east through southern Nevada to extreme southwestern Utah, into western Arizona, and south into northeast Baja California Mexico, and northwest Sonora, Mexico.